NoMoor/83Plus/src/main/python/README_Tournament.md

 Advanced:

 - It's fine to close and restart `.bat` while the framework is active.
-- If there is a port conflict, you can modify the `port.cfg` file in this directory to use another one.
+- If there is a port conflict, you cannot modify the port... change someone else's port.